 When night fell, I made my way up to a part of the Line which could not be approached in daylight, to bury an officer and some men.
 A couple of grimy, unwashed figures emerged from the bowels of the earth to help me, but first knelt down and asked for Absolution.
 They then leisurely set to work to fill in the grave.
 “Hurry up, boys”, I said, “I don’t want to have to bury you as well”, for the spot was a hot one.
 They both stopped working much to my disgust, for I was just longing to get away.
 “Be gobs, Father”, replied one, “I haven’t the divil a bit of fear in me now after the holy Absolution”.
 “Nor I”, chimed in the other, “I am as happy as a king”.
 The poor Padre who had been keeping his eye on a row of crumps (German shells) which were coming unpleasantly near felt anything but happy; however there was nothing for it but to stick it out as the men were in a pious mood; and he escaped at last, grateful that he was not asked to say the rosary.

 Today was previously known as the feast of Our Lady of Victory.
 It origin commemorates the famous, and historically significant, victory of Christendom against the Turkish forces in the Battle of Lepanto in 1571.
-Pope St Pius V had urged Christians to pray the rosary for the success of the Christian forces, and despite the superiority of the Turkish navy, Christendom had a famous victory in the largest naval battle in over 1,500.
-More about the significance of this day can be read here.
+Pope St Pius V had urged Christians to pray the rosary for the success of the Christian forces, and despite the superiority of the Turkish navy, Christendom had a famous victory in this crucial naval battle in over 1,500.

 We may not be called to military victories at this precise moment, but we are still called to victories against the enemy of our soul and the vices and defects he inspires within us.
 Many the Queen of the Rosary, the mediatrix of grace, procure for us the victory we need.